drakethos/CodeGenerator/Readme.txt

 or other arguments: CodeGen.py "template.txt" -l -n "1 3 4"

-Example uses: XML1-, when you need to create multiple products where the only variance is the sku, name, and document number AV- when you have several files to make into includes: have a list of file1, file2 ,file3 ... simply write the list in the .test where you want it. supply source file with: <include path="$data"/>
+Example uses: XML-, when you need to create multiple items in a large XML1 where the only variance is the sku, name, and document number
+Test Automation- when you have several files to make into includes: have a list of file1, file2 ,file3 ... simply write the list in the .test where you want it. supply source file with: <include path="$data"/>
 copy run CodeGen and paste a list of <include path="file1"/> .. <include path="fileX"/>